TerminalAddict/loudas.com-website/_posts/2023-10-03-This-is-my-Vodka.md

 I had help importing a Max Generation II winch bar from Australia.
 Then proceeded to go through the low volume vehicle certification process.

-This wasn't as hard as I imagined, but it made me nervous for a while; I could've ended up with am illegal truck. 😧
+This wasn't as hard as I imagined, but it made me nervous for a while; I could've ended up with an illegal truck. 😧

 {% include thumbnail.html img="kitted out truck 1.jpg" %}
 {% include thumbnail.html img="kitted out truck 2.jpg" %}